xmos/fwk_voice/applications/host/control/README.rst

 Verify Installation
 *******************

-From the root folder of the example run:
+From the root folder of the application, run:

 .. tab:: Linux and MacOS